 Tips When Traveling by Taxi:

-Thailand has over 2,700 miles of railway tracks, not including those in Bangkok, reaching the farthest corners of the kingdom and its borders with Burma, Laos, Cambodia and Malaysia.
-Five main lines can transport you comfortably from Bangkok to destinations throughout Thailand.
-The only train options in and out of Thailand currently are through Malaysia, and serve as a transfer point to Penang, Kuala Lumpur and Singapore.
-Subway
+Thailand has over 2,700 miles of railway tracks, not including the mass transit lines within Bangkok, reaching the farthest corners of the Kingdom and its borders.
+Four main lines can transport you comfortably from Bangkok to destinations throughout Thailand, and international travelers can take connecting train lines all the way to neighboring Malaysia, Laos, and Cambodia.

-The Mass Rapid Transit Authority of Thailand (MRTA), also referred to as Bangkok Metro, has an approximate 240,000 daily ridership and costs between 16-40 Baht.
-The trains run from 6am through to midnight and trains arrive every 5-7 minutes making this an effective way to travel.
-Skytrain
+The Metropolitan Rapid Transit in Bangkok (MRT), also referred to as Bangkok Metro, has an approximate daily ridership of 470,000 and costs between 16-42 Baht.
+The trains run from 6am through to midnight and trains arrive every 5-7 minutes, making this an effective way to travel.

 The Skytrain has reduced commute time in Bangkok significantly for many.
-It reaches most places in Bangkok and while more expensive than taxi, is a welcome alternative to sitting in heavy traffic.
-There are two lines: Silom runs West to South and the Sukhumvit runs North to East converging at Siam station, Sala Daen and Asok stations.
-While fares range in price, an average trip costs 15-25 Baht.
-Bus
+It reaches most places in Bangkok and, while more expensive than a taxi, is a welcome alternative to sitting in heavy traffic.
+There are two lines: Silom runs West to South and Sukhumvit runs North to East, converging at Siam station.
+Fares range from 16-59 Baht.

 The bus system in Thailand has a wide range of options.
 Long distance buses can be classified as follows:

-For city travel there are usually 4 options.
-Public, non-air conditioned buses cost about 7 - 8.5 Baht per ride.
-Air conditioned buses range from 9-19 Baht in price.
-Red and grey microbuses are also air conditioned and good for longer travel; these cost approximately 20 Baht per ride.
+For city travel there are usually several options.
+Public, non-air conditioned buses cost about 8 Baht per ride.
+Air conditioned buses range from 12 - 32 Baht in price.

 Cycling is a common mode of transportation in Thailand.
 The following should be considered for this option:

 ESL teachers wanting to operate a motor vehicle in Thailand must obtain an International Driving Permit from their home country or possess a Thai Driver’s License.
-While police may be lenient, a Thai Driver’s License rather than an international one is required for insurance after three months in country.
-Carrying the Thai Driver’s license is a good alternative to carrying a passport for identification.
+While police may be lenient, a Thai Driver’s License (rather than an international one) is required for insurance after three months in-country.
+Carrying your Thai Driver’s license can also be a good alternative to carrying a passport for identification.